willkochtitzky/FrontalAblation/README.md

 If you are interested in working with this script on your own, please contact me (willkochtitzky@gmail.com) and I can help you, gladly.

 I have also included a yml file to set up the environment that I ran this script in.
 This can be installed with Anaconda.

+This repository has two scripts: one which will compute frontal ablation (without_plots) and the other which will generate all the plots in our publication (plots_only).